 The restaurant is on the ground floor and occupies two rooms.
 One is white and one is red.
 Each conveys an aura of stylish modernity within an ancient setting.
 I chose the red.
-I was shown to my table by the Restaurant Manager, Nicola Nardo.
-He is a charming and knowledgeable fellow.
-He looked after me with the utmost courtesy and consideration throughout the evening.
-Settled in a comfortable armchair – brought from the bar specially for me (to accommodate my demanding back) – I could look straight across the glistening waters of the Grand Canal.
-Outside the darkness was intensifying: inside the lights caused the glassware by Bormioli to sparkle.
-Mr Nardo changed the canned music for me (from depressing jazz to jolly Classical), and then all was set for a really good dinner at Antinoo’s.
+I was shown to my table by the charming Assistant Restaurant Manager, Matteo Molinari.
+This fine fellow looked after me with the utmost courtesy and attention throughout the evening.
+Settled in a comfortable chair – padded with cushions for me (to accommodate my demanding back) – I could look straight across the glistening waters of the Grand Canal.
+Outside the darkness was intensifying: inside the lights caused the glassware by Bormioli and the porcelain by Schönwald to sparkle and gleam.
+Mr Molineri sorted out the canned music for me (so that it was jolly Classical) and brought me a glass of Franciacorta blanc de blancs.
+The napery was white and (as I like) the napkins of those who left the table for a moment were replaced.
+All was set fair for a really good dinner at Antinoo’s.

-But why the name?
+But why the strange name?
 Who was this eponymous gentleman?
-It seems that during the years of the palace’s renovation various artefacts were found in the building’s foundations.
+Well, it seems that during the years of the palace’s renovation various artefacts were found in the building’s foundations.
 Among them was a Roman coin.
 And upon the coin was the name of a Roman centurion.
-He was, of course, Antinoo.
+He was Antinoo.
 Having, one supposes, served the Roman Empire with courage and loyalty, this long dead soldier now serves the Most Serene Republic of Venice by providing a name for one of its best dining rooms.

 Chef Massimo Livan is clearly not afraid of hard work.
-The dishes which come from his kitchen certainly involve a great deal of it.
+The complex dishes which come from his kitchen certainly involve a great deal of preparation.
 He also cares about finding the very best ingredients.
-Presentation, too, is a strong point here, with the Chef ensuring that each of his plates is a pleasure both to the eye and to the palate.
+Presentation, too, is a strong point here, with the Chef ensuring that each of his plates is a pleasure to the eye as well as to the palate.